A perfect time to calibrate

 Calibration locations nearby

-In the northern hemisphere, we have multiple Kipp & Zonen calibration facilities available: at our offices in the USA, France, Singapore and Delft (Netherlands), and also at our distributors: Gengenbach (Germany) and Equinox (UK, Q4 2016).
-The number of Kipp & Zonen calibration facilities will soon be extended, so there is always be a calibration facility near you.
+In the northern hemisphere, we have multiple Kipp & Zonen calibration facilities available: at our offices in the USA, France, Singapore and Delft (Netherlands), and also at our distributors: Gengenbach (Germany) and Equinox (UK).
+The number of Kipp & Zonen calibration facilities will soon be extended, so there will always be a calibration facility near you.

 Recommended every 2 years